Belmont, California

 Does Lily Garipova speak Russian for Belmont transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Belmont and the broader mid-Peninsula in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Belmont and the broader mid-Peninsula in either English or Russian.
 Russian-language Belmont page: lilygaripova.com/ru/belmont-realtor/.

 What is the price band for Belmont Hills and Hallmark Park view tracts?